 Morning sickness is a common sign of pregnancy and almost all pregnant women experience morning sickness in the first trimester.
-Some women may continue to experience it throughout their pregnancy., but only a few of experienced symptoms of morning sickness at night.
-Morning sickness at night is the same, but occurs after the sun sets.
+Some women may continue to experience it throughout their pregnancy but only a few experience symptoms of morning sickness at night.
+Morning sickness at night is essentially morning sickness symptoms that occur after sunset.
 Let’s find out what triggers night sickness, its causes, and tips to manage it.

 Can Morning Sickness Occur at Night?